Christian-Ru/Portfolio-Risk-Return-Analysis/README.md

 # Portfolio-Risk-Return-Analysis
-Simulation of risk–return trade-offs for a portfolio of European defence stocks using historical data from Yahoo Finance.
+A Python project that simulates and visualizes portfolio risk and return across four European defence stocks (Rheinmetall, Airbus, Leonardo, BAE Systems).
+The analysis computes expected returns, volatility, and Sharpe ratios using historical data to identify the optimal portfolio allocation.